piti118/asian-science-camp-2025/slides.md

 - Some will keep getting renamed with the same underlying skill set.
   - Operation Research → Financial Engineer → Data Scientist → Some other fancy names
   - DBA → Data Engineer → ML Engineer → AI Engineer -> ...

 ---
-layout: fact
----

-# Publish X papers a year.
-Some of you will. <span v-mark.circle.green>Most</span> of you won't.

----
 layout: center